LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-14-AttachGatsbySSGToWebsite_p2.md

 ## Create the menu links ##

+It's time to personalize the component.
 We are in the final process of declaring our component structure.

 ```jsx
       <Menulinks nav={nav}>